 Golf is a precision game that requires a perfect balance between mobility and stability.
 Other than coordinated and complex body movements to generate power for the golf swing one also needs to have excellent control of fine movements of the hands, especially during chipping and putting.
+Therefore, any form of movement disorder in golfers can have a significant impact on their game.
 In addition to golfer's cramps or the 'yips', other movement disorders, such as tremors and dystonia, can also interfere with the game.
 The aim of this report is to systematically review the literature and our own experience with movement disorders in golfers.
-We describe four patients, all avid golfers, in whom the yips and various other movement disorders interfered with their ability to play golf, but the hyperkinesias did not significantly affect other motor activities.
-The yips and other forms of task-specific dystonia and tremor may be an important cause of disability among athletes, including golfers.
+We describe four patients, all avid golfers, in whom the "yips" and various other movement disorders interfered with their ability to play golf, but the hyperkinesias did not significantly affect other motor activities.
+The "yips" and other forms of taskspecific dystonia and tremor may be an important cause of disability among athletes, including golfers.